 - Once you are done boxing the images you may be tempted to press the 'generate output' button, but it is more efficient to do this in the workflow interface instead once you have finished boxing all of the micrographs.
 When you have finished boxing each set of micrographs, simply click Done in the main controller and return to the e2workflow interface.
-We will deal with 'generate output' later. - If you have run e2boxer correctly you should be able to click on the Interactive boxing task and observe that the Stored Boxes column now has entries in it.
+We will deal with 'generate output' later. - If you have run e2boxer correctly you should be able to click on the Interactive boxing task and observe that the Boxes in DB column now has entries in it.
 These entries should correspond to the total number of boxes currently stored in the database for the given image. - At this point you have two options.
-To get familiar with the workflow you may try both approaches.
-1.You can run automated boxing on the remaining micrographs.
-Go to the Autoboxing task (e2boxer) and choose images with no boxes stored in the database (column 2 should be blank)

-and then hit OK.
+To get familiar with the workflow you may try both approaches. - 1.
+You can run automated boxing on the remaining micrographs.
+Go to the Autoboxing task (e2boxer) and choose images with no boxes stored in the database (column 2 should be blank) and then hit OK.
 This will tell the workflow to spawn processes on your operating system that complete the autoboxing procedure.
-You can monitor the progress of these processes in the Running Tasks window, which should display the percent of the task which is complete, the name of the program, and the time at which it was initiated.
+You can monitor the progress of these processes in the Running tasks window, which should display the percent of the task which is complete, the name of the program, and the time at which it was initiated.
 If the task doesn't appear in the Running tasks window immediately just wait a few moments.

-- ➡ On lower end machines try autoboxing only one image at a time.
-(Windows users may experience some problems here, please let us know if you run into issues).
+- On lower end machines try autoboxing only one image at a time.
+On Windows we are still experiencing some problems.
 If the process in the Running tasks list stops running (the percentage entry freezes at some value less than 100%) then you should definitely try just doing one image at a time. - Even if you plan to manually clean up the autoboxing results, performing autoboxing in this way can save you the time you would normally spend waiting in the e2boxer interface for autoboxing to occur. - 2.
-Repeat the process using the e2boxer GUI for the other micrographs - ➡ For the purposes of the workshop before proceeding to the next step, you should have boxed out all of the micrographs in the project. - Generate boxed particle output by going to the Generate Output (e2boxer) task in the Particles section of the workflow.
-You should see a form appear that lists the micrographs you have in the project as well as the number of boxes you have stored for each image in the database. - Select all of the images - enter a boxsize of 144. - make sure the normalize.edgemean option is chosen - make sure the output image format is "bdb" - Hit Ok.
-Once again this will spawn processes on your operating system that you can monitor in the Running tasks window. - → On lower end machines , especially Windows machines, you may experience problems and be forced to run the output generating tasks one at time. - Check that your particle images exist and are stored in the database by going to the Particles task.
-This will display a table that tells you precisely which particles exist, how many there are and what dimensions they have. - If this table is complete and the dimensions of the particles are correct (144x144) you are ready to go the next stage in the workflow. - Assuming you chose the 'bdb' format your boxed particle output you'll note that the filenames that appear in this list aren't simply "1160_ptcls", but much longer and complicated looking 'bdb:particles#1160_ptcls'.
-The files embodying this database are stored in the 'particles/ EMAN2DB' directory.
-The specifications for bdb database access are fairly straightforward: - 'bdb:dbname' which refers to the database (think of it as an image file) in the local directory named 'dbname'. 'dbname' can contain individual images, numbered sets of images, named images and other named metadata - 'bdb:/path/to#dbname' allows you to specify a database residing in a different directory.
-Note that '#' is used for the final separation between the path and the database name - files in the EMAN2DB directory should NEVER be renamed, individually deleted, moved, etc. It can cause the system to become 'confused' and produce a range of seemingly unrelated errors.
+Repeat the process using the e2boxer GUI for the other micrographs - ➡ For the purposes of the workshop before proceeding to the next step, you should have boxed out all of the micrographs you imported into the project. - Generate boxed particle output by going to the Generate output (e2boxer) task in the Particles section of the workflow.
+You should see a form appear that lists the micrographs you have in the project as well as the number of boxes you have stored for each image in the database. - Select all of the images - enter a boxsize of 144 - make sure the normalize.edgemean option is chosen - · make sure the output image format is "bdb" - Hit Ok.
+Once again this will spawn processes on your operating system that you can monitor in the Running tasks window. - On lower end machines, especially Windows machines, you may experience problems and be forced to run the output generating tasks one at time. - Check that your particle images exist and are stored in the database by going to the Particles task.
+This will display a table that tells you precisely which particles exist, how many there are and what dimensions they have. - If this table is complete and the dimensions of the particles are correct (144x144) you are ready to go the next stage in the workflow.